huaminghuangtw/Evergreen-Notes/Permanent-Notes/Information Overwhelm.md

 * Consume less.
 [Reflect/Review](reflect-and-review.md) or [Create/Produce/Make/Build](Creativity%20is%20just%20connecting%20things.md) More.
 	* Embrace [Low Information Diet](Low%20Information%20Diet.md) to avoid the “[Mental Squeeze Point](https://notes.linkingyourthinking.com/Cards/Mental+Squeeze+Point)”
 	* Spend more time _connecting dots (convergent exploiting)_ than you do _collecting them (divergent exploring)_
-	* Strive for a balance between _consuming_ and _digesting_ information—because if you only take in content without truly processing it, you're likely to forget most of what you encounter.
+	* Strive for a balance between _consuming_ and _digesting_ information—because if you only take in content without truly processing it, you’re likely to forget most of what you encounter.
 	* If you decide to consume something:
 		* Consume what you are going to create
 			* Mindset Shift: Consumer → Producer